ajinderbains/Kickstaeter_Analysis_AB/README.md

-# Kickstaeter_Analysis_AB
+# Kickstarter_Analysis_AB
-Performing Analysis on Kickstarter
+An Analysis on Kickstarter Campaigns